FRequently asked questions

-In the past seven years, we have worked extensively with the ACIR, presented at countless meetings, exchanged hundreds of emails, crafted dozens of memos, talked in offices, coffee shops and conference rooms — even cried in meetings from the urgency of the climate crisis — providing all the research, the facts, the precedents that we were asked for.
+In past years, we have worked extensively with the ACIR, presented at countless meetings, exchanged hundreds of emails, crafted dozens of memos, talked in offices, coffee shops and conference rooms — even cried in meetings from the urgency of the climate crisis — providing all the research, the facts, the precedents that we were asked for.
 All the while, the chair of the ACIR, Professor Jonathan Macey, campaigned to be on the board of the Hess Corporation, a global fossil fuel company.
 Fossil Free Yale believed it was working alongside the ACIR to build a more sustainable future in the face of a shared determination to fight climate change.
 We were wrong.

 After years of attempting to go through official channels, we have come to believe that this process serves only to stall and suppress student voices.
 Faced with the urgency of the climate crisis, we had no choice but to escalate and engage in direct action in order to make our voices heard.
 (Read more about the structural problems with the ACIR here.)

-Student groups calling for endowment justice have never been allowed to meet with Salovey, Swensen, the Yale Corporation, or anyone with actual decisionmaking power over Yale’s investments.
+Student groups calling for endowment justice have never been allowed to meet with Salovey, Swensen, Mendelsohn, the Yale Corporation, or anyone with actual decision-making power over Yale’s investments.
 We have reached out many times through many different channels, and have always been redirected to the ACIR (see above).
 In April 2019, while students and New Haven community members held a sit in at the Investments Office for the third time that year, other members of the coalition confronted Swensen directly at a talk he was giving on personal finance.
 He remained silent and refused to acknowledge us.

 Have you tried holding a referendum where the student body can vote on these issues?